 - A support group on campus

-The Centers for Disease Control say strong support systems help students feel safe and less stressed.
+The Centers for Disease Control (2024), says that strong support systems help students feel safe and less stressed.

-If you want to see how connection can make a difference, read “My Journey to Harvard: I Never Saw it Coming“, a story of struggle and growth.
+If you want to see how connection can make a difference, read more in the article, “My Journey to Harvard: I Never Saw it Coming“, a story of struggle and growth.

 6. Give Yourself Time to Grow